Dan Atkinson, Cubmaster and Den Leader

 Dan is a 2001 graduate of the BSA’s National Camp School for Program, and he is a 2004 graduate of the BSA’s National Camp School for Camp Management.
 In 2015, he received the Silver Beaver Award from the Blue Ridge Council, for outstanding service at the Council level.
 In 2018, he received the District Award of Merit from the Daniel Morgan District, for outstanding service to Scouts in Spartanburg, Cherokee and Union Counties.
 He was recognized at the Daniel Morgan District’s Cub Scouter of the Year in 2021.
 He is currently President-Elect of the Palmetto Council, BSA.

-Dan currently serves as District Chairman for the Daniel Morgan District, which includes all Cub Scouts, Boy Scouts, Venturers, and Explorers in Spartanburg, Cherokee and Union Counties.
+Dan has served as District Chairman for the Daniel Morgan District, which includes all Cub Scouts, Boy Scouts, Venturers, and Explorers in Spartanburg, Cherokee and Union Counties.
 He is also a member of the Executive Council of the Palmetto Council of the Boy Scouts of America, serving as Legal Counsel.

 “Scouting has changed my life in so many positive ways.
 I have gotten to meet personal heroes, and I have developed new heroes by seeing so many men and women selflessly sacrifice for young people.
 I got to know my wife working at a Boy Scout summer camp.
 Cub Scouts gives me so many wonderful experiences with my wife and children, and, above all, it is fun.
 I hope you will consider joining us for the fun of Pack 22.”
 Dan Atkinson, Cubmaster